heymeala/meala-app/CONTRIBUTING.md

 [More](https://stackoverflow.com/questions/69312343/build-error-domain-com-apple-coresimulator-simerror-code-405)

 ## Contact us
-If you have any questions, please feel free to contact us. kr[at]lumind-solutions.de
+If you have any questions, please feel free to contact us. kr[at]lumind-solutions.com